Dameon1/what2eat-client/README.md

 ## Instructions

-- The Sign up button on at the top of the home page will lead you to a  create an account form to enter your      details.
+- The Sign up button at the top of the home page will lead you to a create an account form to enter your          details.
-- After signing up you can pick from some predetermined ingredients in the checkboxes provided, Or you can create your own, making the application more versitile for production.
+- After signing up, you can pick from some predetermined ingredients in the checkboxes provided, Or you can create your own, making the application more versitile for production.
 - Upon searching, the screen will be poplulated with recipes that closely match your desired inputs, with         recipe overviews that includes images of the disered outcom, also information including how many of your ingredients are used in the recipe and how many ingredients you are missing, with an option to go to the recipe overview.